fltk/fltk/README.CMake.txt

                        -D OPTION_USE_SYSTEM_LIBPNG=Off \
                        ../..

-6) Launch Xcode for the Finder or from the Terminal:
+6) Launch Xcode from the Finder or from the Terminal:
      > open ./FLTK.xcodeproj
-   When Xcode starts, it ask if it should "Autocreate Shemes".
+   When Xcode starts, it asks if it should "Autocreate Schemes".
 Click on "Automatically Create Schemes" to confirm.

 7) To build and test FLTK, select the scheme "ALL_BUILD" and hit Cmd-B to build.
 Then select the scheme "demo" and hit Cmd-R to run the FLTK Demo.

-8) The interactive user interface tool "Fluid" will be loacted in build/Xcode/bin/Debug.
-The example apps are in .../bin/examples/debug.
+8) The interactive user interface tool "Fluid" will be located in build/Xcode/bin/Debug.
+The example apps are in .../bin/examples/Debug.
    Static libraries are in .../lib/Debug/

 9) The "install" Scheme currently fails because it is run with user permission.